 Fall, Spring, Summer.
 3 to 12 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
 P: CJ 335 or CJ 355 or CJ 365 or CJ 385 R: Open to juniors or seniors in the School of Criminal Justice.
 Approval of school.
 Observation, participation, and study in selected criminal justice agencies.

-801 Crime Causation, Prevention, and Control Fall, Spring.
-3(3-0) R: Open to graduate students in the School of Criminal Justice policy.
-802 Proseminar in Law Enforcement Intelligence
+801 Crime Causation.
+Prevention. and Control

+Fall, Spring.
+3(3-0) R: Open to graduate students in the School of Criminal Justice

 Theories of crime causation.
-Translation of theory to
+Translation of theory to policy.